daveho/daveho.github.com/_posts/2013-10-10-the-joy-of-subprocesses-in-java.md

 we compile each submission using g++, run the resulting executable for each test case, and check the result of each execution.

-Running an OS-level process in Java is both simple a complicated.
+Running an OS-level process in Java is both simple and complicated.
 The **java.lang.Process** represents a subprocess, and provides reasonable flexibility.
 You can specify the executable and its arguments, define environment variables, and communicate with the process by writing to